SEX WORK LAWS IN AUSTRALIA

 How to use this resource

-Sex work laws can be confusing and difficult to comply with and can compromise our safety.
-They are different in each state and territory, so sex work activities that are legal in one state may not be legal in another.
+Sex work laws are different in each state and territory.
+This means that sex work activities that are legal in one state may not be legal in another.
+Sex work laws can be confusing and difficult to follow, and can compromise our safety.

-Most sex work laws in Australia are about work that involves in-person contact and direct sexual services, so this resource is focussed on those kinds of sex work.
-Resources on other types of sex work, including stripping, porn and online work, are forthcoming.
+Most sex work laws in Australia relate to in-person sexual services, so this resource focuses on those kinds of sex work.

-If you’ve been charged or received a fine or official notice while doing sex work or have further questions about the laws, contact SWOP NSW for advice and support.
-You can also check out their Sex Industry Legal Kit for more details.
+If you’ve been charged or received a fine or official notice while doing sex work or want more information on sex work laws, contact SWOP NSW.

 New South Wales sex worker peer organisation